-Led by Senior Project Manager John Christou, the West Gate Bridge Project involved the repainting of the steel deck of the iconic West Gate Bridge in Melbourne.
-With a project value of $66 million, the scope included painting approximately 848 meters of steel sections divided into two areas, East and West, between Pier 10 and Pier 15.
+Led by Senior Project Manager John Christou, the West Gate Bridge Project involved repainting the steel deck of the iconic West Gate Bridge in Melbourne.
+Valued at $66 million, the scope included painting approximately 848 meters of steel sections divided into two areas, East and West, between Pier 10 and Pier 15.

 The West Gate Bridge had two paint systems: an internal paint system and an external paint system.
 The internal paint system comprised red lead primer applied to all internal steel surfaces.
 Special approvals were required before conducting any work that may disturb the hazardous lead paint.
 The external paint system consisted of a zinc hot metal spray primer with multiple coats of chlorinated rubber, applied during the bridge’s construction in the 1970s.
 Similar to the internal system, special approvals were necessary for any works that could disturb the hazardous external paint.